 The new, ultra-efficient LED street lights will consume 50% less energy and burn three-to-four times longer than existing lamps.
 In addition, the LED’s will be:

 - monitored and controlled remotely (removing the need for members of the

 equipped with an adaptive lighting feature which allows for energy-saving off-peak hour adjustment of street light levels

 powered by 100% greenhouse gas-free Hetch Hetchy hydroelectric energy (just like all City street lights)

-Thanks for your support!
-Please feel free to contact us with questions or suggestions at: LED@sfwater.org.
+Please feel free to contact us with questions or comments at: LED@sfwater.org.

 Si necesita asistencia en español llame 415-554-3289.